corb555/Task-Score/README.md

 Any float Behavior designer global variable can be a component of the task score.
 All attributes should be scaled from 0 to 100.0f.
 You can set a weighting from 0 to 1.0f for each attribute.
 The  score is the sum of each attribute’s weight times the attribute’s value.
 To provide a consistent basis for scoring between activities, the sum of the weights should be equal to 1.0f for a high priority task, 0.9f for medium priority, and 0.8f for a low priority activity.

 ### Reversed Scale
-The Utility Selector chooses the task with the highest values, so sometimes you need to reverse the scale for  a parameter to have it increase utility.
+Since the Utility Selector chooses the task with the highest values, you sometimes want to reverse the scale for  a parameter to have it increase utility.
 For example, as a player’s health gets lower, you might want to give a higher result for getting a healthpack.
 You can do this by assigning a negative weight.
 This is handled as a special case that reverses the scale (100-value) and applies the absolute value of the weight.

 ### Sample Parameters
 *Target Close* -  100=close, 1=far, 0=not visible.
 Value is 100 - distance (capped at 99).
 The target can be healthpack, weapon, ammo, player, etc.